Human Mobility Programme

 Moreover, it draws from the well-established global network of CIFAL Training Centres that deliver capacity development to municipal and regional authorities on all aspects of “access to basic services” and global challenges met through local governance solutions.
 Since 2012, migration is being integrated into the training priorities of different CIFAL Centres across the globe.
 In that context, UNITAR and the CIFAL Centre located in Jeju, South Korea, have organized through 2012 a series of workshops on combatting human trafficking for local and regional authorities in South Asia.
 Read more.

-- CIFAL Plock and the Regional Government of Mazovia, Poland, committed to organizing a workshop for journalists on migration coverage.
-The workshop will take place in May 2014 and will include government, media and CSO representatives.
+CIFAL Plock and the Regional Government of Mazovia, Poland, recently organized a workshop for journalists on migration coverage.
+The workshop took place on 15 May 2014 and included government, media and CSO representatives.
+More information.

 2. Facilitating Policy Dialogue

-Today, UNITAR in partnership with the City of Barcelona is launching a global policy space for Mayors to discuss migration and mobility.
-Announced at the UN General Assembly last October, the first Mayoral Forum on Migration and Human Mobility will take place in Barcelona in June 2014.
+UNITAR in partnership with the City of Barcelona launched a global policy space for Mayors to discuss migration and mobility.
+Announced at the UN General Assembly last October, the first Mayoral Forum on Mobility, Migration and Development took place in Barcelona on 19-20 June 2014.

 3. Building Knowledge Capacity